 Will invasive plants take over after thinning?

 Prescriptions include invasive plant prevention and control, along with actions to re-establish native understory where needed.
-Follow-up is part of treatment design so stands trend toward healthier, more diverse conditions rather than brush fields.
+Follow-up monitoring and adaptive management is part of treatment design to ensure forests trend toward healthier, more diverse conditions dominated by native plants.
 Studies show that initial flushes of invasive species are common after thinning, but long-term, these forests see an overall increase in native vegetation and very little long-term invasive species issues (Berkis et al. 2021).
 During monitoring of restoration areas, if invasive species flushes are negatively impacting the forest, action will be taken to remove the invasive species.

 What about carbon storage and climate resilience?